 Amendments to Employees’ Provident Fund Scheme – Provisions on PF Withdrawal

 The Government of India has made some amendments to employee provident fund scheme in 2016.
 Amendments were made keeping in mind the early withdrawals by employees.
-Here are the main amendments into provisions of provident fund withdrawal:
+Here are the main amendments into provisions of EPF withdrawal rules:

 - 90 % of the EPF balance can be withdrawn after the age of 54 years